When you give them choices, your congregation can be a great source of potential volunteers.

 ☐ Help kids with an activity award project

-☐ Share a skill/hobby/culture with clubs members
+☐ Share a skill/hobby/culture with club members

 ☐ Help with transportation